 Although it remains cold and windy from winter,

-There are splashes of color: yellows and pinks, from flowering bushes and trees, breaking through.
+I see there are splashes of color now: yellows and pinks, from flowering bushes and trees,

-We live in the day of viruses, and all we can do is take walks.
+We live in the day of viruses, and all we can do is walk to death.

 Walk them off, walk them away,